-Starting in the 1960’s, Dan was involved in the crushed stone and dump trucking business.
+In the 1960’s, Dan began a crushed stone and dump trucking business.
 He opened a gravel plant to help facilitate this business but also started buying grain from local farmers due to the local elevator closing its doors.
 In 1979, the original property at the corner of US 36 & US 231 was purchased for the gravel & grain businesses.
-During the slow seasons, Dan & Jessie began to sell used cars and also started a produce business to help stay productive.
+During the slow seasons, Dan and his wife, Jessie, began to sell used cars and also started a produce business to help stay productive.
 After a few years, these ventures were closed though and a new venture took their place - selling hand tools and woodworking equipment.

-Listening to their customers, Dan & Jessie decided to add several new items for sale such as outdoor lights, sunglasses, t-shirts, gifts, toys, and china cabinets.
-After a while, the need arose to add several small storage buildings to house their ever increasing inventory.
+Then, after again listening to their customers, Dan & Jessie decided to add several new items for sale such as outdoor lights, sunglasses, t-shirts, gifts, toys, and china cabinets.
+After a while though, the need arose to add several small storage buildings to house their ever increasing inventory.
 This set-up worked fine until decorative pillows were added to the inventory and storage space started to fill up again.
 So Dan then purchased a small, used enclosed trailer to store the pillows.
 This move then created an unanticipated problem - people kept wanting to buy the used trailer.
 Dan & Jessie eventually decided to do what they always did...listen to their customers.

-Today, almost 20 years later, Dan and Jessie have retired and live nearby.
+Today, 32 years after Detro Trailer Sales began, Dan and Jessie have retired and live nearby.
 The trailer business, now known as Detro Trailers LLC, is still thriving under the leadership of their son, Tony, with the loving support of his wife, Pamela and their three children.